 - Wash the squash well to remove any gritty dirt.
 We use a vegetable brush for this task.

 - Place it on a large cutting board that isn’t going to slip around on you.
 A steady surface is essential.

 - You’ll need a sturdy, sharp knife.
 Make sure your knife is long enough to go through the squash.
 No flexible or serrated knives here!

-Or, try putting the whole squash into the oven for 10 minutes at 375º to soften it, or heat it in the microwave for 5 minutes or so.
-You’ll have to use mitts to handle it.
-It’s a good idea to let it cool a bit before trying to cut into it.
+- Cut the squash vertically, from top to bottom.
+If the squash is very large or extremely hard, put the whole squash into the oven for 10 minutes at 375º to soften it, or heat it in the microwave for 5 minutes or so.
+Use oven mitts to handle it and let it cool a bit before cutting it.

 - Once the squash has been halved, scoop out the seeds.
 We love using a grapefruit spoon for this task.